publiccodenet/about/roles/support.md

 We expect our new  codebase steward for support to:

 > + be a strong community builder and leader who brings together developers, designers, policy makers, managers and other stakeholders around the open source codebases the Foundation for Public Code has in its stewardship
-* have experience with supporting open source communities
+> * have experience with supporting open source communities
+* have experience with sales engineering or technology-focused consulting
 * be excited to help us develop our codebase support process
 * be diplomatic, strategically aware and able to be a strong advocate for the organization